nichi97/timeTrack/README.md

     1. [ ] Contemplate on current events
     1. [x] get back to schedule
     1. [ ] Plan for classes in the fall quarter
-    1. [ ] Estimate time needed to finish couses
+    1. [ ] Estimate time needed to finish courses

 * Period 1:
     * Goals: